PayBy/botim-money-docs/demos/test-accounts.md

 ---

-## PayBy App Test Accounts
+## Botim Money Business App Test Accounts

-Use the following test accounts to log in to the PayBy app:
+Use the following test accounts to log in to the Botim Money Business app:

 | **Mobile Number**   | **Verification Code** | **Payment Password** |
 |---------------------|------------------------|-----------------------|